 Rollover (counters)

 This behavior might not always be expedient.
-For example, if it is likely that incorrect meter readings are added via app users at the moment a counter rolls over.
-In that case, the incorrect meter reading(s) might corrupt your maintenance planning.
-If you want to avoid automatic rollovers, use the Allow counter rollover? setting.
+For example, if app users add meter readings at the moment a counter rolls over.
+In that case, the 'incorrect' meter reading(s) can corrupt your maintenance planning.
+To avoid automatic rollovers, use the Allow counter rollover? setting.

 The setting is available on both the counter definition and the counter.